VeeOliver/Agile_product/README.md

 ## Added Features
 Fact of the day
-Repeated words
+ - Each day the user us greeted with a positve fact to encourage a positive outlook Repeated words
 - should Myrimidon notice a pattern in the language used while journaling, a setting can be activated to display this to the user.